verida/documentation/docs/concepts/data-storage.md

 User data is replicated across multiple storage nodes on the Verida Network.
 By default the Verida Wallet selects three storage nodes to store user data; providing three replicas of all the data.
 The network architecture allows users to select an unlimited number of storage nodes to store their data (and which nodes).

-This ensures tht if one of the storage nodes becomes unavailable, there are two other nodes that still have copies of the data and the user can continue uninterupted.
+This ensures tht if one of the storage nodes becomes unavailable, there are two other nodes that still have copies of the data and the user can continue uninterrupted.

 The built-in replication and recovery of the network ensures that when a node comes back online, it will automatically "catch up" with data it missed and then come back online.